 What is an Inventory Management System?

-An Inventory Management System, or IMS, is a software solution designed to track and control your stock throughout the entire supply chain, from purchasing raw materials to selling finished products.
+An inventory management system, or IMS, is a software solution designed to track and control your stock throughout the entire supply chain, from purchasing raw materials to selling finished products.
 It’s essentially the digital brain of your inventory operations, helping you optimize stock levels, automate tasks, and gain valuable insights.

 Here’s a breakdown of what an IMS can do: